indimail/indimail-virtualdomains/.github/README-indimail.md

 <b>locals</b>

-Any email addressed to user@domain listed in the file /etc/indimail/control/locals will be delivered to the local user user.
-If you have Maildir as the delivery mode and an email to user kanimoji@domain with home directory /home/blackmoney, will be delivered to /home/blackmoney/Maildir/new. [qmail-lspawn(8)](https://github.com/indimail/indimail-mta/wiki/qmail-spawn.8) uses the program [qmail-getpw(8)](https://github.com/indimail/indimail-mta/wiki/qmail-getpw.8) to the uid, gid, home, dash and extension for any user in the /etc/passwd file.
-You can set the environment variable <b>QMAILGETPW</b> to an alternate [qmail-getpw](https://github.com/indimail/indimail-mta/wiki/qmail-getpw.8) program.
+Any email addressed to user@domain listed in the file <u>/etc/indimail/control/locals</u> will be delivered to the local user user.
+If you have Maildir as the delivery mode and an email to user kanimoji@domain with home directory <u>/home/blackmoney</u>, will be delivered to <u>/home/blackmoney/Maildir/new</u>. [qmail-lspawn(8)](https://github.com/indimail/indimail-mta/wiki/qmail-spawn.8) uses the program [qmail-getpw(8)](https://github.com/indimail/indimail-mta/wiki/qmail-getpw.8) to the uid, gid, home, dash and extension for any user in the <u>/etc/passwd</u> file.
+You can set the environment variable **QMAILGETPW** to an alternate [qmail-getpw](https://github.com/indimail/indimail-mta/wiki/qmail-getpw.8) program.
 See the [qmail-getpw man page](https://github.com/indimail/indimail-mta/wiki/qmail-getpw.8) for more details.

 <b>virtualdomains</b>